 - Topaz Care: It is important to properly care for Topaz gems since they are relatively easy to scratch.
 Although the topaz is quite a hard stone, its structure makes it susceptible to breakage due to sudden changes in temperature and hard contact.
 Topaz, whether treated or not, naturally fades over time.
 Topaz is best stored at moderate temperatures and out of the light, as exposure to sunlight may dim its color.
 Dark velvet jewelry pouches are ideal for protection as they keep light and dust out and prevent physical damage.

 - When it's time to clean your topaz, do not use any special jewelry cleaners, as they often contain chemicals and acids that are too harsh for this stone.
 Simply soak in a lightly warm water solution and mild soap dish for 10 to 15 minutes instead.
 Rub any remaining dirt off with a soft cloth, then rinse it in warm water and pat the piece dry.

-- Blue topaz is the color of water, making it a wonderful substitute for the rarer and far more expensive aquamarine.
+- Superb blue topaz is the color of water, making it a wonderful substitute for the rarer and far more expensive aquamarine.

 - Topaz stands for loyalty, friendship, and faithfulness, making it an ideal gift for a wedding or anniversary.